John Tanton: Views

-Southern Poverty Law Center criticism

-Both FAIR and Social Contract Press are designated as hate groups by the Southern Poverty Law Center (SPLC).
-In 2001, the SPLC included these groups, and Tanton, in a list of inter-connected network of anti-immigration groups which espouse bigotry, either openly, or thinly disguised.

-In February 2009, the SPLC again described his views as racist.
 Tanton's environmentalist and anti-immigration activities are well-documented in 15 file boxes of archives he donated to the Bentley Historical Library at the University of Michigan.
 Another 10 file boxes are sealed until 2035.
-A February 2009 Southern Poverty Law Center report examined Tanton's written correspondence highlighted alleged connections between Tanton's anti-immigration efforts and white supremacist, neo-Nazi and pro-eugenics leaders.
+A February 2009 Southern Poverty Law Center report examined Tanton's written correspondence highlighted alleged connections between Tanton's anti-immigration efforts and white supremacist, neo-Nazi and pro-eugenics leaders, calling Tanton the "puppeteer of the nativist movement" with deep racist roots and ties to many white supremacists and eugenicists.

-The introduction to the report read:

-FAIR, CIS and NumbersUSA are all part of a network of restrictionist organizations conceived and created by John Tanton, the "puppeteer" of the nativist movement and a man with deep racist roots.
-As the first article in this report shows, Tanton has for decades been at the heart of the white nationalist scene.
-He has met with leading white supremacists and associated closely with the leaders of a eugenicist foundation once described by a leading newspaper as a "neo-Nazi organization."
-He has made a series of racist statements about Latinos and worried that they were outbreeding whites.
-At one point, he wrote candidly that to maintain American culture, "a European-American majority" is required.

-Tanton rejected the Southern Poverty Law Center's accusations of being a racist and eugenicist in a 2010 article, "SPLC’s MO: Audacter calumniare semper aliquid haeret (slander boldly, something always sticks)".
+Tanton's promotion of such views has been influential, with ProPublica noting influences on Fox News commentator Tucker Carlson, white supremacist Richard Spencer, and Ann Coulter.
+They noted similar ideas influenced Brenton Tarrant, the perpetrator of the 2019 Christchurch mosque shootings, who murdered 51 people, and the perpetrator of a similar terrorist attack carried out in El Paso a few months later.

-Personal life
+Personal life and death

-Tanton was married to Mary Lou Tanton.
+Tanton was married to Mary Lou Tanton, who he met at MSU in 1956.
 She chairs the U.S. Immigration Reform PAC.
 She also co-founded Scenic Michigan.
 Tanton had Parkinson's disease for his last 16 years.
-He died in Petoskey on July 16, 2019.
+He died in Petoskey, Michigan on July 16, 2019.